 Focus Area for Compassion and Ethics

 The field of global health is deeply rooted in the values of social justice, solidarity, compassion, and respect for all persons.
-In keeping with this radically inclusive vision, The Task Force for Global Health established a Focus Area for Compassion and Ethics (FACE).
-Through convening, consultations, research, and education, FACE strives to ensure that our work reflects our core values.
 Unless these values are understood, explored, and brought to bear in our day-to-day decisions and actions, they lack the power to guide and inspire us.
-FACE encourages us to think critically and engage deeply with the complex ethical issues inherent in global health work.
+Through convening, consultations, research, and education, Focus Area for Compassion and Ethics (FACE) works with the World Health Organization (WHO) and other partners to address the complex ethical issues inherent in global health work.
+Contact us to explore how we can partner with you.

 We believe that compassion lies at the heart of global health ethics – and of global health itself.
 There are some who believe that global health decisions should be devoid of compassion, driven only by metrics of disease and return on investment.
 We believe otherwise.
 The problem is not that compassion distorts rational decision-making, but rather that the circle of our compassion is typically too small.
 Compassion allows us to recognize the “distant stranger” as connected to us and reinforces our commitment to social justice.